yiliyassh/opentoolkits/distro.md

 -  2019-09-17: Development Release: Fedora 31 Beta
 -
 Headlines...
+-  2022-06-29 >Fedora plans to provide unfiltered access to Flathub
 -  2022-05-18 >Fedora 34 approaches its end of life
 -  2022-05-16 >How to upgrade Fedora Silverblue
 -  2022-05-05 >Fedora drops plan to phase out Legacy BIOS support